Skip to main content

 Here we use a "Procurement Management" system as an example to demonstrate how to use sub-table functionality.

-The data relationship is as follows:
+The data relationships are as follows:

 Create Data Models